 If you’re worried about your pronunciation, you can write these phrases down and show them to people when necessary.

 Basically, have an emergency safety plan.
-If you’re staying in a remote area with no health institution nearby, talk to a hostel staff member or local guide for advice.
+If you’re staying in a remote area with no hospital nearby, talk to a hostel staff member or local guide for advice.
 Carrying a map with important places circled and identified in the local language can also help you in a pinch if you need to hail a taxi.

 8. Practice good hygiene.